Locating and Editing Factual Associations in GPT: Interventions on Weights Weights for Understanding Factual Association Storage

+Here $W$ is the original matrix, $C=KK^T$ is a constant that we pre-cache by estimating the uncentered covariance of $k$ from a sample of Wikipedia text (Appendix~\ref{subapd:rome-hparams}), and $\Lambda = (v_* - W k_*)/(C^{-1}k_*)^T k_*$ is a vector proportional to the residual error of the new key--value pair on the original memory matrix (full derivation in Appendix \ref{apd:solving-v}).
+Because of this simple algebraic structure, we can insert any fact directly once $(k_*, v_*)$ is computed.
+All that remains is to choose the appropriate $k_*$ and $v_*$.
-Based on the decisive role of MLP inputs at the final subject token (Section \ref{sec:causal-tracing}), we shall choose inputs that represent the subject at its last token to act as our lookup key $k_*$.

-We compute the vector key by sampling: we pass text $x$ containing the subject $s$ through $G$; then at layer $l^*$ and last subject token index $i$, we read the value after the non-linearity inside the MLP (\reffig{uv-update}b):

-Because the state will vary depending on tokens that precede $s$ in text, we set $k_*$ to an average value over a small sample of texts ending with the subject $s$:
+\textbf{Step 1: Choosing \texorpdfstring{$k_*$}{k*} to Select the Subject.} Based on the decisive role of MLP inputs at the final subject token (Section \ref{sec:causal-tracing}), we shall choose inputs that represent the subject at its last token as the lookup key $k_*$.
+Specifically, we compute $k_*$ by collecting activations: We pass text $x$ containing the subject $s$ through $G$; then at layer $l^*$ and last subject token index $i$, we read the value after the non-linearity inside the MLP (\reffig{rome-method}d).
+Because the state will vary depending on tokens that precede $s$ in text, we set $k_*$ to an average value over a small set of texts ending with the subject $s$:

-In practice, we sample $x_j$ by generating a handful of random text samples using $G$.\footnote{We sample 50 random token sequences of length 2 to 10.}
+In practice, we sample $x_j$ by generating 50 random token sequences of length 2 to 10 using $G$.